GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

     }
     ```

     > **NOTE:** Notice that you can use Markdown syntax to create richer text messages.
-However it's important to note that not all channels themselves support Markdown.
+However it's important to note that not all channels support Markdown.

-1. Add the method which handle the response for the confirm message with the following code.
+1. Add a method to handle the response from the confirmation message as follows.

     ``` csharp
     public async Task IssueConfirmedMessageReceivedAsync(IDialogContext context, IAwaitable<bool> argument)